The Bloedel Conservatory: Vancouver’s Tropical Oasis

 The birds are so lovable and entertaining that it’s difficult to pick just one.
 And indeed everyone is likely to leave with a favourite of their own.

-If you’re looking for pure entertainment then you’ll want to seek out Kramer, the moluccan cockatoo.
-Much like his Seinfeld counterpart Kramer is renown for his wit, loquaciousness and intelligence.
+If you’re looking for pure entertainment, then you’ll want to seek out Kramer, the moluccan cockatoo.
+Much like his Seinfeld counterpart, Kramer is renowned for his wit, loquaciousness and intelligence.
 In fact, he knows over 40 different phrases, can string together short sentences and even understands the concept of cause and effect.

 Bloedel Conservatory Tickets